So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

-- One dump station
+- One dump station (La Posa South)

 - Vault toilets

-They offer plenty of water stations and dumpsters.
+La Posa South offers plenty of water stations and dumpsters.

 Boondocking In Quartzsite

 Q has many different areas where one can boondock during the RV Show.
-(Or anytime!)

 I sort of didn't pay attention or believe this sign.
 This was my very first true boondocking spot I stayed in, EVER.